Skills Versus Traits: You Can’t Teach Tall

-This is why personality assessments are important.
+This is why personality assessments are necessary.
 You can teach skills, but you can’t rewire people to be what they are not.
-You can train someone to drive but you can’t train a careless, risk-taker to drive carefully.
-A personality assessment tells you if a person is 1) wired with the right trait for a job, like will they pay attention to the detail required of an accountant over long periods of time and are they, 2) a good cultural fit.
+You can train someone to drive, but you can’t train a careless, risk-taker to drive carefully.
+A personality assessment tells you if a person is 1) wired with the right trait for a job, like will they pay attention to the detail required of an accountant over extended periods of time and are they, 2) a good cultural fit.

 You can train for skills but you can’t untrain bad traits.
-This is why you should use personality assessment in the hiring process.
+That is why you should use personality assessments in the hiring process.

 Free Coaching Session to discuss Skills Versus Traits or other pressing issues: